-You can add all of your tasks for a project to the Tasks tab in the project menu and they will automatically appear in the Schedule drop-down when you're ready to assign them to your team.
-You can also create new tasks directly on the Schedule.
+You can add all of your tasks for a project to the Tasks tab in the project menu and they will automatically appear in the task drop-down when you're ready to assign them to your team.
+You can also create new tasks directly on the schedule.

 Tasks that have been scheduled already display a green dot next to them within the Tasks tab, and you can set individual tasks to non-billable from here or merge two or more tasks to consolidate them.

 Save time scheduling your team by setting a task to repeat when you create it.
 Tasks can be repeated every week, every two weeks, or every month.
 Any changes you make to a repeating task can be applied to that task alone or to all tasks in the set.Find out more about repeating tasks

 3. Set and manage your team's availability

 You can set your team's work hours and work days from the Preferences tab within your Team settings.
 Your team's capacity is tied to their work days and hours, so these settings have a direct impact on your reporting.